 Want to learn how to make a terrarium?
 Terrariums are a lovely means of creating small gardens inside the house, and are often used to grow succulents and ferns.
 Planting flowering plants in an open-topped glass jar creates a pretty indoor garden that will bring colour and beauty into your home.
-Find out how to make a simple open terrarium in this guide.
+Find out how to make a simple open terrarium in this guide – and find online suppliers for all the kit, below, too.

 - DIY alternative planter ideas – they're very pretty!